javiles-pop/custom-player-windows-linux/docs/LINUX-INSTALLER.md

 App loads but shows connection errors to `localhost:3001`

 **Solution:**
-Check that `/var/lib/fwi/content` exists and has proper permissions (see above)
+Check that `~/Poppulo/Content` exists and has proper permissions (should be created automatically)

 ---